tlow87/creator-report/src/markdown/page.md

             color: sky-blue
     section2-tables:
       table:
-        - headline: Full-Time Creators
+        - headline: Annual revenue for Full-Time Creators
           item:
             - statistic: "12"
               description: of full-time creators make >$50k
             - statistic: "46"
               description: of full-time creators make <$1K
-        - headline: Part-Time Creators
+        - headline: Annual revenue for Part-Time Creators
           item:
             - statistic: "3"
               description: of part-time creators make >$50K
             - statistic: "68"
               description: of part-time creators make <$1K
-    section3-headline: creat0r reported stress levels
+    section3-headline: creator-reported stress levels
     section3-subhead: Creators say they feel stressed regardless of income, but full-time creators tend to feel more fatigue than part-timers.
     section3-chart: ../images/chapter-2-stress-chart.svg
     quotes:
       items:
-        - quote: “It’s hard to know what your brand is worth until you start getting multiple deals. <span>You’ll need experience negotiating.</span>
+        - quote: “It’s hard to know what your brand is worth until you start getting multiple deals. <span>You’ll need experience negotiating.”</span>
           link: mechanicallyincleyend
           creator: Mechanicallyincleyend
           followers: 1.8M followers on TikTok
           avatar: ../images/avatar-mechanicallyincleyend.png
         - quote: “Giving away <span>free content</span> can help with <span>monetization</span>.
-My sales are highest when I host free webinars that inspire people to continue learning with me.
+My sales are highest when I host free webinars that inspire people to continue learning with me.”
           link: missexcel
           creator: Miss Excel
           followers: 749K followers on TikTok
           avatar: ../images/avatar-miss-excel.png
 chapterThree:
   - headline: What the future looks like for creators
-    paragraph: No matter what you’re creating–or who you’re creating for–we’ve got tips that can help you take your content, communities, and monetization to the next level.
+    paragraph: No matter what you’re creating – or who you’re creating for – we’ve got tips that can help you take your content, communities, and monetization to the next level.
     tipOne:
       - headline: Seek out quality audiences over quantity
         paragraph: You can monetize small, engaged audiences that know and love your work.
 Rather than chasing bigger follower counts or brand colaborations, focus on growing your owned plaforms.